-Notably, we were lucky to see Justice Ruth Bader Ginsburg (RBG), the Supreme Court’s icon, in the highest US Courtroom.
+Luckily, we saw Justice Ruth Bader Ginsburg (RBG), the Supreme Court’s icon, in the highest US Courtroom.
+We were just over a dozen feet away RBG.
 This fact alone is something to be truly proud of.
-Interestingly, Justice Ginsburg had Ukrainian roots as her father emigrated from Odessa, Ukraine.
+Coincidentally, Justice Ginsburg had Ukrainian roots, too, as her father emigrated from Odesa, Ukraine.

 On September 18, 2020, Justice Ginsburg, unfortunately, died at 87.
 As a result, the Honorable Amy Coney Barrett became the succeeding Supreme Court Justice.
-Since the Court’s composition now differs for this Justice, we essentially witnessed the great history.
+Since the Court’s composition now differs for this Justice, we essentially witnessed a moment of the great history.

 Among Americans, the US Supreme Court Justices appear to be even more reputable than the US Presidents.
 Notably, the Justices rule infinitely.

 Interestingly, you can see many Justices like stars in SCOTUS sketches.

 Below, you will discover how to get a US Supreme Court bar license.